giovannidiana/COVID-19/index.md

 The framework of statistical inference allows us to estimate model parameters and make predictions while taking into account statistical uncertainties derived from the data and the prior uncertainty.
 We performed a global analysis on the areas included in the CSSE dataset [1].

 The interactive charts below give an overview of the course of the infection for each country for the two models employed.
+On the left, predictions based on the heuristic model show the dynamics of the infection rate with the 90% confidence interval (purple curves).
+On the right, the dynamics of infection (purple curves) obtained with the SIR model, which includes additional features such as the recovery rate (green curves).
 Data are updated every day.

 <div class="container" style="width: 100%; margin: 0 auto;">
 <div class="iframe-container">